os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 To generate a new package using the example via CLI run `npm run make:application`.

-> The created package will have a basic Babel, SASS and ESLint/Stylelint setup.
+> The created package will have a basic Babel + Webpack, SASS and ESLint/Stylelint setup based on  [official example](https://github.com/os-js/osjs-example-application).

 <!-- -->